-Hemosiderin Staining is the appearance of brownish patches above the ankles that usually occurs when red blood cells break down and begin to leak iron.
+Hemosiderin Staining is the appearance of brownish patches above the ankles that usually occur when red blood cells break down and begin to leak iron.
 As the iron deposits begin to accumulate under the skin, staining in the form of patches begins to develop.
-Deposits can develop as a result of surgery, blunt trauma or hemorrhage.
-People with poor circulation from diabetes, vascular insufficiency or cardio vascular diseases are also prone to develop Hemosiderin Stains.
+Deposits can develop as a result of surgery, blunt trauma, or hemorrhage.
+People with poor circulation from diabetes, vascular insufficiency, or cardiovascular diseases are also prone to develop Hemosiderin Stains.

-AMERIGEL Care Lotion has been shown to help resolve Hemosiderin Staining through its unique formulation, including the proprietary ingredient Oakin®.
-The Care Lotion’s fast absorbing formulation penetrates through the outer layers of skin and bonds with the accumulated Iron molecules.
-The Oakin then begins to break down these trapped iron deposits and allow the body to naturally reabsorb the smaller iron particles.
-This process continues with every application of AMERIGEL Care Lotion and until the deposits have been fully dissolved.
+AMERIGEL Care Lotion with Oakin® (oak extract) has been shown to help resolve Hemosiderin Staining through its unique formulation.
+The Care Lotion’s fast absorbing formulation penetrates through the outer layers of skin allowing the oak extract to bond with the accumulated Iron deposits, helping the body to break down and naturally reabsorb the smaller iron particles.
+This process continues with every application of AMERIGEL Care Lotion until the deposits have been fully dissolved.
 For best results, it is recommended to apply AMERIGEL Care Lotion to the affected area, 2-3 times a day.